 One of the main pieces of advice I gave was this: You should spend as much time selling yourself internally as you do externally.
 50/50.

 What I noticed during my career was that those who zoomed up the corporate ladder always seemed to have the strongest networks, regardless of whether or not they were the best producer.

 The majority of people hate to network.
 They believe hard work is enough to get ahead.
 Unfortunately, from a career and financial perspective, networking is vital if you want to outperform.

 There is no true meritocracy.

-The Rise And Fall Of A Network
+The Rise Of A Professional Network